NEC3 and NEC4

 The NEC3/NEC4 requires a pro-active approach and more administration hours than the 'traditional' forms of building contract, such as the JCT or ICE.
 But it can save time and cost if things go wrong.

-NEC3/NEC4 contracts encourage collaboration between the Employer/Client, Project Manager and Contractors.
-This offers a proactive approach to issues and problems that may arise.
+The NEC contracts encourage collaboration between the employer/client, project manager and contractors, which offers a proactive approach to issues and problems that may arise.

-If the NEC3/NEC4 is used correctly, there should be no storing up claims until after the works are completed – matters should be dealt with as they arise.
+If the NEC forms are used correctly, there should be no storing up claims until after the works are completed – matters should be dealt with as they arise.

 This section is maintained by Melanie Tomlin of Charles Russell Speechlys LLP.